 The Eco camp also caters for larger groups who would love to sleep in cottages.
 A cottage goes for Ksh 5,000 per night and the three-bedroom Muthiga house goes for Ksh 12,000 per night.
 Camping will cost you Ksh 500 if you have your own tents.

 Since the camp does not have its own swimming pool yet, they directed us to the nearest location for us to go and enjoy ourselves.
 The swimming fee was just 200 shillings and the pool was big enough and clean.

 We came back to the camp at around 7pm for our dinner which was served buffet style and we actually loved it.
 It was well prepared and presented.

-The next morning we woke up, had breakfast then took a walk to Lake Elementaita and enjoy the beauty it offers.
-We were also able to swim and have a bath at the hotsprings which seems to attract a lot of tourist and locals at large.
-I never thought I could enjoy birdwatching, but life keeps surprising me everytime.
+The next morning we woke up, had breakfast then took a walk to Lake Elementaita and enjoy the beautiful scenery.
+We were also able to swim and have a bath at the hot springs which seems to attract a lot of tourists and locals at large.
+I never thought I could enjoy birdwatching, but life keeps surprising me every time.

-We left the camp at around 2pm, went to have nyama choma at the famous kikopey before we departed to Nairobi.
-The journey to Nairobi is just about two and half hours.
+We left the camp at around 2 pm, went to have nyama choma at the famous Kikopey before we departed to Nairobi.
+The journey to Nairobi is just about two and a half hours.